Under national energy laws, businesses that are 'small energy customers' have similar protections as residential customers.

 Small businesses can use Energy Made Easy to compare energy plans.
 Larger businesses must contact retailers individually to find out what plans are available to them and to negotiate prices.

 The national energy laws operate in:

 - the Australian Capital Territory.

 What is a 'small energy customer'?

 Whether your business is considered to be a small energy customer depends on how much energy you use:

 - For gas, you are a small energy customer if you use less than one terajoule (TJ) per year.

-- For electricity, check the map below for the usage threshold in your state or territory.
+- For electricity, check the map or table below for the usage threshold in your state or territory.

 If you're not sure how much energy you use each year, check your most recent bills or ask your retailer.

 Remember that one megawatt hour (MWh) is 1,000 kilowatt hours (kWh), and one terajoule (TJ) is one million megajoules (MJ).